apeh001/Hospital-Pricing/README.md

 ## Data
 the data was sourced from the official California chargemaster website: https://data.chhs.ca.gov/dataset/chargemasters

+## Methods
+The data was cleaned and preprocessed by removing any null or unecessary values.
+The data was then also log-transformed in case of skewed data.
+Then a Random Forest Regression model was used to evaluate the MSE, RMSE, MAE< and MAPE.

 ## Results
 Struggled with large outliers but works well with average data.